 Tram also specialises in preparing legal reports for criminal, civil, vocational and family law matters.
 As a bilingual psychologist, she is able to conduct assessments and therapy in both English and Vietnamese.

 Kim is a clinical psychologist who likes working with adults in therapy.
 She delivers personalised, evidence-based interventions across a range of psychological disorders such as anxiety, depression and addictions.
 Kim’s clients enjoy her empathetic and solution focused approach and consistently report improved quality of life and functioning.
-Please note Kim is not able to take on new clients.

 Sam van Meurs